brenns10/pywall/README.md

 This firewall should work on other Linux systems, but safety not guaranteed.

 First, install the required packages.
-On Ubuntu, these are `iptables`, `python`, `build-essential`, `python-dev`, and `libnetfilter-queue-dev`.
+On Ubuntu, these are `iptables`, `python`, `python-pip`, `build-essential`, `python-dev`, and `libnetfilter-queue-dev`.
 Next, use `pip2` to install the project dependencies, which can be found in `requirements.txt`.

 The commands for both these operations are:

-    sudo apt-get install python iptables build-essential python-dev libnetfilter-queue-dev pip install --user -r requirements.txt
+    sudo apt-get install python python-pip iptables build-essential python-dev libnetfilter-queue-dev pip install --user -r requirements.txt